Om-Amin/MIST-4610-Project/README.md

 1. Query 1 lists the name, email, and number of items loaned of the member who has checked out the most media items.

 Query 1 allows the library to

-2. Query 2 lists the names of members who have never written a review, listed alphabetically.
+2. Query 2 lists the names and emails of members who have never written a review, listed alphabetically.

 Query 2 allows

-3.
+3. Query 3 lists the names, expiration dates and emails of members who have cards expiring between the specified periods.

+Query 3 allows the library to

+4. Query 4 lists the average rating by genre for media that has more than four reviews.

+5. Query 5 lists the creators who have contributed to media items in more than one genre along with how many contributions they have made.

+6. Query 6 lists the most borrowed genres by month and their respective total borrows.

+7. Query 7 lists the employees that manage more than one section and how many sections they manage in total.

+8. Query 8 lists the name, salary and section of employees who have a salary higher than the average salary in their section.

+9. Query 9 lists the names of creators who have contributed to media items that have an average rating of 4 or higher.

+10. Query 10 retrieves the top two most commonly used languages in media items during the year of 2023.